springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 ## Setting up

 1. Bring your Laptop & Charger
-1. Install Slack - that'll be our main communication tool for the day!
+1. Install [Slack](https://slack.com/) - that'll be our main communication tool for the day!

-## Read the Docs
+## Read up on the Docs

 It'd be great if you took some time to familiarize witht the SciGraph data.
 Please use the following links to get started with it.